openfoodfacts/smooth-app/README.md

 *full project documentation will be added here when ready*

+## Roadmap
+- [ ] Add Eco-Score support
+- [ ] Add Fastlane publishing to the AppStore and the Play Store
+- [ ] Add multilingual screenshot generation using Fastlane
+- [ ] Fix navigation for the iOS build (iOS does not have a back button, and gestures are not intuitive for most people)
+- [ ] Remove the hack on the category explorer
+- [ ] User management + Small point system for contributions

 ## Building

 In order to build the application, make sure you are in the packages/smooth_app directory and run these commands :